 11 Days in Chūgoku & Kyushu – Day 02 – Fukuoka – Walking Tour – Jōten-ji

-The 2 hour 40 minutes walking tour covers a number of locations, and in this sequence: Hakata Station => Jotenji Temple => Tochoji Temple => Hakata Machiya Folk Museum => Kushida Shrine => Kawabata Shopping Avenue => Hakata Traditional Craft Center.
-There were limitations to photography in a couple of places too, but there were no issues with photo-taking in the exteriors of each place we visited.
+The 2 hour 40 minute walking tour covers a number of locations, in this sequence: Hakata Station => Jotenji Temple => Tochoji Temple => Hakata Machiya Folk Museum => Kushida Shrine => Kawabata Shopping Avenue => Hakata Traditional Craft Center.
+There were limitations to photography in a couple of places too, but there were no issues with photo-taking on the exteriors of each place we visited.

 The gate for commoners and normal people like us to go through.

-The symbol of royalty is mounted on another fenced off gate.
+The symbol of royalty is mounted on another fenced-off gate.
 It apparently is only opened when the Japanese Emperor is entering the temple.

 Reverse view of the gate for royalty, and it runs straight to the main hall.
 Everyone else has to use the lesser gate.